-When you do not use the unit for a while, the display may be turned off to save power.
-You can also configure the unit to go into sleep mode after the specified duration has expired (see Turning Off Your Unit on page 32).
+When you do not use the unit for a while, the display may be dimmed or turned off to save power.
+You can also configure the unit to go into sleep mode after the specified duration has expired (see Turning Off Your Unit on page 57).

-For all of these actions, you can set idle durations for AC adapter/charger and battery operation.
+For all of these actions, you can set idle durations for AC adapter/charger (or power cord) and battery operation.
 The values that you set are kept in memory even when you turn the unit off.

-Note: When the backlight is turned off and the LED is lit and not blinking, the unit operation is not interrupted.
+Note: When the backlight is turned off and the \bigcup LED is lit and not blinking, the unit operation is not interrupted.
 Touch anywhere on the screen to return to normal operation.